island-is/island.is/libs/application/template-api-modules/README.md

 )
 ```

-If the service throws an unexpected error the template runner catches it logs the error and throws a New TemplateApiError with a default message and a 500 error code.
+If the service throws an unexpected error, the template runner catches it, logs the error, and throws a new `TemplateApiError` with a default message and a 500 error code.

-## Parameters
+### Parameters

-You can add a custom parameter that can be passed into the your action.
+You can add a custom parameter that can be passed into your action.
-First define your api with a parameter type
+First, define your API with a parameter type.

 ```typescript
 export interface MyParameterType {